Facility Guide & Map

 Eagle Scout Park & Community Garden - 1040 Virginia Street

 Eagle Scout Park is located on Virginia Street behind the Fire Administration building.
 The park consists of three tennis courts, a jogging path and picnic shelter with grills.
-Almost all of the amenities in this park have been supplied and built by boy scouts achieving the rank of Eagle Scout.
+Several of the amenities in this park have been supplied and built by boy scouts achieving the rank of Eagle Scout.
 Eagle is the highest rank in scouting.
 The Dunedin Community Garden is a place for individuals to grow fresh, healthy produce and socialize with other gardeners.

 Edgewater Park - 51 Main Street